johnlewisiv/autopostvisit/README.md

 Primary track: AutoHDR Photo-to-Video / AI video pipeline.

-AutoPostVisit applies the photo-to-video pipeline to clinical discharge education while preserving the track's core requirement: turning a source image/avatar plus generated audio into a controlled video output.
+AutoPostVisit applies the photo-to-video pipeline to clinical discharge education while preserving the track's core requirement: turning a source image plus generated audio into a controlled video output.
 The important product layer is verification: the nurse can inspect the generated script next to transcript, profile, discharge, and avatar-match evidence before the caregiver receives the video.

 ## Run Locally